robinrendle/robinrendle.com/notes/eleventy-and-netlify.md

 tags:
   - blog
 country: California
-extract: This Memorial weekend I updated this very website to use the static site generator Eleventy and Netlify as the publishing process.
-Oh boy was it a dream.
+extract: Oh boy was it a dream.
 ---

 Facing a three day break over the Memorial Day weekend, it dawned on me: it was time to redesign this website.
 Not the visuals or design, as [I don’t believe in redesigning personal websites like that](/notes/blogging-and-atrophy).
 Instead, I needed to rethink how I publish writing and in the process I wanted to completely overhaul the technical underpinnings of it all.